Bill Wendell: Life and career

-Born in New York City, Wendell served in the United States Army Air Corps during World War II and graduated from Fordham University with a degree in speech.
+Born William Joseph Wenzel Jr. on March 22, 1924, in New York City, Wendell served in the United States Army Air Corps during World War II and graduated from Fordham University with a degree in speech.
 He began his radio career in summer of 1947 at WHAM in Rochester, New York.
 He moved to WWJ in Detroit, where he worked in both radio and TV.
 Wendell returned to Manhattan in 1952 when he landed a job on the DuMont television network emceeing several shows before jumping to NBC in 1955.

-He was a regular on the 1955-56 version of The Ernie Kovacs Show, serving as the show's announcer, as well as a participant in sketches such as "Mr. Question Man" (a parody of The Answer Man).
+He was a regular on the The Ernie Kovacs Show and on Kovacs's version of the Tonight Show which aired Monday and Tuesday nights from 1956 to 1957 with Wendall serving as the show's announcer, as well as a participant in sketches such as "Mr. Question Man" (a parody of The Answer Man).
 He also worked with Steve Allen, Jack Paar, Dave Garroway, and other NBC personalities.
 After Jack Barry was implicated in the quiz show scandals, Wendell succeeded him as emcee of Tic Tac Dough on October 13, 1958, until the show was finally canceled in October 1959.
-By December, Wendell had resumed his staff announcing position at NBC, forming part of a fraternity of network staff announcers who held lifetime contracts; his colleagues were Don Pardo, Wayne Howell, Gene Hamilton, Ben Grauer, Fred Facey, Bill McCord, Roger Tuttle, and Howard Reig.
+By December, Wendell had resumed his staff announcing position at NBC.
+His colleagues were Don Pardo, Wayne Howell, Gene Hamilton, Ben Grauer, Fred Facey, Bill McCord, Roger Tuttle, and Howard Reig.

-During the 1970s, Wendell succeeded Johnny Olson as the announcer of the syndicated To Tell the Truth from 1972 to 1977, after Olson left New York City to assume the job on CBS's game The New Price Is Right, based in Southern California.
-Wendell was also the announcer for several years on Sale of the Century and the Macy's Thanksgiving Day Parade.
-In addition, during the years when the television networks did not broadcast 24 hours a day, Wendell anchored a five-minute summary of the day's news—the last program NBC-TV would offer to its local affiliates at the end of the broadcast day.
-Wendell was heard but not seen, as the camera displayed still images or illustrations related to the brief news items.